ammarhashmi113/devblogs/README.md

-# 🧠 Devblogs
+# 🧠 DevLogs

-Welcome to **Devblogs**, a full-stack blogging platform built for developers by a developer.
+Welcome to **DevLogs**, a full-stack blogging platform built for developers by a developer.
 Here, users can read blogs, leave comments, like posts, and more, all powered by a clean React frontend and a secure Express + MongoDB backend.

 ---